MilanObrenovic/kubernetes/README.md

 #### 1.2.4.2.
 ReplicaSet Controller

-- Responsible for ensuring that we have the correct number of ports running.
+- Responsible for ensuring that we have the correct number of pods running.

 #### 1.2.4.3.
 Endpoint Controller